Feeding the Soul

 The “Grand Tour” of North America.
 Finding Neverland!

-From May 2015, to October 2017, my wife and I embarked upon a journey that covered 49 States, 8 Provinces in Canada, and the Yukon Territory.
+Beginning May of 2015, we embarked upon a journey that covered 49 States, 9 Provinces in Canada, and the Yukon Territory.
 We staged our travels in 4 to 12 week segments.
 Our home away from home has been our 17 foot Casita camping trailer, “Rigel”, towed by our Toyota Highlander, “Second Star”.
+This journey is a continuing one that is chronicled in my “Thoughts” page.

 When Peter Pan was asked how to find Neverland, he replied, “Second star to the right, straight on til morning.”
 This is the theme of our journey… to stay young at heart and seek Neverland.
 Over the coming years we hope to return with “Rigel” to many of the wonderful places that we have “discovered”.